cyrilletuzi/typescript-strictly-typed/README.md

 # TypeScript Strictly Typed

-Configure TypeScript, ESLint or Biome, and optionally Angular to ensure fully typed code.
+Configure TypeScript, ESLint, Biome, Deno and/or Angular to ensure fully typed code.
 Because `strict` mode is not enough.

 A [posts series](https://dev.to/cyrilletuzi/typescript-strictly-typed-5fln) explains the motivation of this lib.